 What is Companion Planting

 Companion planting has been around for thousands of years.
 It’s a great way to help your plants to grow successfully.
-Companion planting is when you plant different vegetables, herbs, and flowers together to help them grow in an optimal, holistic environment.
+This method is when you plant different vegetables, herbs, and flowers together to help them grow in an optimal, holistic environment.
 Some plants help replenish the nutrients lost by other plants, while others plants can help deter pests.

 A great example I’d love to share with you is tomatoes and borage.
 When I discovered borage I was so excited, and that was just for the medicinal purposes.
 Borage is a beautiful herb with multiple benefits.
 One of which is the amount of bees it attracts, and tomato hornworms that it repels!
 That’s right.. tomato hornworms.
 If you’ve ever grown tomatoes you probably know what I’m talking about.

 These jolly green giants can practically eat a whole tomato plant in a day.
-And there’s a lot of organic sprays that don’t deter them.
+And there are a lot of organic sprays that don’t deter them.
 Interestingly enough, borage does help to repel them.
-And while I wouldn’t say it’s 100% fullproof, I will say that I tried it this past season, and I think I only found 2 tomato hornworms at early stages on my tomato plants.
+And while I wouldn’t say it’s 100% foolproof, I will say that I tried it this past season, and I think I only found 2 tomato hornworms at early stages on my tomato plants.
 Score!

 Benefits of Companion Planting

 Companion planting has multiple benefits.
-Companion planting can help you save space.
+It can help you save space.
 When starting with a small garden, you can make the most of your area by planting different plants together.
-For example, radishes and green onions are small and fast growing so they can be planting around other plants that are larger and take up more room.
+For example, radishes and green onions are small and fast-growing so they can be planted around other plants that are larger and take up more room.
 Companion planting can make your garden look more beautiful, help the growth and health of your plants, and even enhance the flavor of your vegetables.